LoopKit/loopdocs/docs/loop-3/add-cgm.md

     The Dexcom G7 is handled differently - Loop automatically detects when a new sensor/transmitter pair is added to the Dexcom G7 app.

+Your selection to enable [Remote Upload from Loop](#remote-upload-from-loop) must be repeated with each new Transmitter.
+The default setting is disabled.

 #### About *Dexcom Share* credentials